vmware-archive/node-examples/object-put/README.md

 ### Region Configuration
 In this example, two regions are created.
-The 'test' region is PROXY region and does't store a local copy of the data.
-The 'othertest' region is a  CACHING_PROXY and it stores a local copy of data that is put and fetched from server.
-In most cases applications should just use the PROXY region, but if the data doesn't change frequently and will be used multiple times by the client a CACHING_PROXY may provide a performance advantage but will increase the memory footprint of the client application for the local storage of the cached server data.
+The 'test' region is PROXY region and does not store a local copy of the data.
+The 'othertest' region is a  CACHING_PROXY and it stores a local copy of data that is put and fetched from the server.
+In most cases applications should just use the PROXY region, but if the data does not change frequently and will be used multiple times by the client, a CACHING_PROXY may provide a performance advantage, but will increase the memory footprint of the client application for the local storage of the cached server data.

 ```javascript